Champagne: Marketing

-Wine districts, grape varieties and styles of Champagne
+Wine districts, grape varieties and styles

-Wine-producing Districts of Champagne
+Wine-producing districts of Champagne

 Champagne is a single appellation d'origine contrôlée but the territory is divided into next sub-regions, known as wine-producing districts, and each of them has distinct characteristics.
 The main wine-producing districts of the Champagne wine region: Reims, Marne Valley, Côte des Blancs, Côtes des Bar, Côtes de Sezzane.

-As a general rule, grapes used must be the white Chardonnay, or the dark-skinned "red wine grapes" Pinot noir or Pinot Meunier, which, due to the gentle pressing of the grapes and absence of skin contact during fermentation, usually also yield a white base wine.
-Most Champagnes, including Rosé wines, are made from a blend of all three grapes, although blanc de blancs ("white from whites") Champagnes are made from 100% Chardonnay and blanc de noirs ("white from blacks") Champagnes are made solely from Pinot noir, Pinot Meunier or a mix of the two.
+As a general rule, grapes used must be the white Chardonnay, or the dark-skinned "red wine grapes" Pinot noir or Pinot meunier, which, due to the gentle pressing of the grapes and absence of skin contact during fermentation, usually also yield a white base wine.
+Most Champagnes, including Rosé wines, are made from a blend of all three grapes, although blanc de blancs ("white from whites") Champagnes are made from 100% Chardonnay and blanc de noirs ("white from blacks") Champagnes are made solely from Pinot noir, Pinot meunier or a mix of the two.

 Four other grape varieties are permitted, mostly for historical reasons, as they are rare in current usage.
-The 2010 version of the appellation regulations lists seven varieties as allowed, Arbane, Chardonnay, Petit Meslier, Pinot blanc, Pinot gris, Pinot Meunier, and Pinot noir.
+The 2010 version of the appellation regulations lists seven varieties as allowed, Arbane, Chardonnay, Petit Meslier, Pinot blanc, Pinot gris, Pinot meunier, and Pinot noir.
 The sparsely cultivated varieties (0.02% of the total vines planted in Champagne) of Arbanne, Petit Meslier, and Pinot blanc can still be found in modern cuvées from a few producers.
 Previous directives of INAO make conditional allowances according to the complex laws of 1927 and 1929, and plantings made before 1938.
 Before the 2010 regulations, the complete list of the actual and theoretical varieties also included Pinot de Juillet and Pinot Rosé.
 The Gamay vines of the region were scheduled to be uprooted by 1942, but due to World War II, this was postponed until 1962, and this variety is no longer allowed in Champagne.

 The dark-skinned Pinot noir and Pinot meunier give the wine its length and backbone.
 They are predominantly grown in two areas – the Montagne de Reims and the Vallée de la Marne.
 The Montagne de Reims run east–west to the south of Reims, in northern Champagne.
 They are notable for north-facing chalky slopes that derive heat from the warm winds rising from the valleys below.
 The River Marne runs west–east through Champagne, south of the Montagne de Reims.
 The Vallée de la Marne contains south-facing chalky slopes.
 Chardonnay gives the wine its acidity and biscuit flavour.
 Most Chardonnay is grown in a north–south-running strip to the south of Épernay, called the Côte des Blancs, including the villages of Avize, Oger and Le Mesnil-sur-Oger.
 These are east-facing vineyards, with terroir similar to the Côte de Beaune.
 The various terroirs account for the differences in grape characteristics and explain the appropriateness of blending juice from different grape varieties and geographical areas within Champagne, to get the desired style for each Champagne house.